mfrichards/AirTunesPro/docs/README.md

 - Support for streaming music files from Dropbox, Microsoft OneDrive, and Google Drive.
 - 7 band graphic equalizer and additional audio effects.
 - Gapless playback.
-- Smart playlists (dynamically generated).
+- Smart playlists.
-- Voice command support.
 - Volume normalization using replay gain or iTunes normalization data.
 - Lyrics display (including synchronized lyrics).
-- Crossfading tracks (overlapping playback).
+- Voice command support.
+- Generate playlists from Billboard chart dates.
 - Android Auto support.

 ### Notes

 The original MyTunes Music Player was offered in a "Lite" version (with limited features), and a "Pro" version that was ad supported.
-With version 3.0, the "Lite" version has been discontinued and I have decided to simply offer the "Pro" version free of charge.
+With this release, the "Lite" version has been discontinued and I have decided to simply offer the "Pro" version free of charge.
 If you enjoy the app, please leave a review on the Google Play Store.